hapax/hapax.github.io/assets/mindjam.md

 <!-- In Nietzschean terms, there is something "anti-life" about the (now
-proverbial) Stoic acceptance of whatever comes your way. --> But Nietzsche's enthusiasm for what is necessary itself seems to verge on indiscriminate, anti-life acceptance, differing from the Stoics more on aesthetic than moral grounds.
+proverbial) Stoic acceptance of whatever comes your way. --> But Nietzsche's enthusiasm for what is necessary itself seems to verge on the indiscriminate, differing from the Stoics more on aesthetic than moral grounds.
 Take this famous passage from *The Gay Science*: